human-bee/thought-partners/README.md

 2. Enter your name to join the room
 3. Use the whiteboard on the left side for drawing and collaboration
 4. The video conference will appear on the right side, allowing you to see and speak with other participants in the room
+5. Click "Start Transcribing" to enable speech-to-text transcription that will create notes on the whiteboard from speech

 ## Architecture